|University and Faculty:||University of Newcastle

 Student are introduced to basic statistical concepts in data presentation, probability distributions, confidence intervals hypothesis testing, sample size and power.
 You will learn to understand statistical reasoning and its application to epidemiological studies as well as read and critically evaluate the statistical section of journal articles.

 Basic concepts are learned, including the distribution and determinants of disease in specific populations and the application of this knowledge to the evaluation and control of health problems in the community.

 Students learn the biological, social and environmental causes and patterns in disease in populations, as well as gain an understanding of economic and political processes in determining evidence-based interventions to address those diseases of significance within populations.

 This course draws together two important emerging areas of public health: social determinants of health inequality and the ecosystem health perspective (ecohealth).
 You will come to understand the social and ecosystem causes of human disease which is essential for developing and implementing effective public health policies.

 To be eligible to apply, you must have minimum of a four-year undergraduate degree in a field related to public health such as medicine, biomedical/medical science, nursing, allied health, dentistry, psychology, veterinary science, education, law, engineering, business, commerce, science and arts.
 Applicants with a three-year undergraduate degree should possess an Honours degree or additional postgraduate qualifications such as a Graduate Certificate or Graduate Diploma; or a minimum of one year’s work experience in a related field.

 Total Number of Places in the Program: variable

-Application Deadline: There is no official application deadline.
-OzTREKK recommends that students apply at least three months prior to the program start date.
+Application Deadline: While there is no set application deadline, candidates are encouraged to apply at least three months prior to the program start date.